Hind Securities & Credit Ltd.

 The Company does not have any Subsidiary Companies Joint Venture or AssociateCompanies during the year under review.

 The equity shares of your Company are listed on Bombay Stock Exchange (BSE).

 The Company seeks to nurture a mutually beneficial relationship with its employees.This relationship is characterized by the investment which the Company makes in itsemployees by providing challenging roles and assignments opportunities for personalgrowth relevant and timely performance support training and an enabling environment.
 TheCompany seeks to create a workplace which combines achievement orientation with care foremployees.
 The Company lists people' as one of its stated core values.

-During the year under review the company has not any amount to the the statutoryreserves due to the loss suffered by the Company.
+During the F.Y 2018-19 the Company has not transferred any amount to the reserves ofthe Company.